NSBum/lachaise2/README.md

 ### Functional description ###

 The chair can be in one of four operational states: `OpStatePoweringUp`, `OpStateInactive`, `OpStateActive`, and `OpStateDemo`.
 A fifth state, `OpStateTuneSensors` is useful during touch debugging.

+1. `OpStatePoweringUp`

+    When power is applied to the device, it starts up in `OpStatePoweringUp`.
+This allows time for the sensors to autocalibrate.

+2. `OpStateInactive`

+    In this state, there is no visible display of lights.
+If the user touches any sensor while the unit is in this state, the state advances to the `OpStateActive` state.

+3. `OpStateActive`

+    When the unit is in this mode, the pattern of the LEDs shift according to the way the user touches the sensor bars.
+While in the state, if the user does not touch any sensor for 30 seconds, the device will revert to a nother mode depending on the DEMO SW position.
+If the DEMO SW is ON, the device will revert to `OpStateDemo`.
+If it is OFF, the device will revert to `OpStateInactive`.

+4. `OpStateDemo`

+	In this state, the color and pattern of the LEDs shifts to provide a demonstration program.
+This mode can be selected by a pushbutton switch on the back of the chair.
+An LED on the switch provides visual feedback to the user.

+5. `OpStateTuneSensors`

+	This is useful for fine-tuning the touch and release thresholds on the sensors.